-A Certificate of Concentration in Women's Studies is awarded for the successful completion of WST 100 (or 300) and 498 and an additional 15 semester hours from the list of approved women's studies courses, only six hours of which may also be applied toward the student's major.
+A Certificate of Concentration in Women's Studies is awarded for the successful completion of WST 100 (or 300) and WST 337 or 378 and an additional 12 semester hours from the list of approved women's studies courses, only six hours of which may also be applied toward the student's major.

-Inquiries about the program should be addressed to the Women's Studies Program, EC A209, 480/965-2358, where the current list of approved courses is available.
+Inquiries about the program should be addressed to the Women's Studies Program in ECA 209, 480/965-2358, where the current list of approved courses is available.